AdobeDocs/experience-platform.ja-JP/help/edge/fundamentals/interacting-with-multiple-properties.md

 ## 制限事項

-Cookie との競合を避けるために、1 つのページ内の Adobe Experience Platform Web SDK のインスタンスのうち、いずれか 1 つにのみ特定の `edgeConfigId` を含めることができます。同様に、特定の `orgId` を持つことのできる Adobe Experience Platform Web SDK のインスタンスは 1 つだけです。
+To avoid conflicts with cookies, only one instance of Adobe Experience Platform [!DNL Web SDK] within a page can have a particular `edgeConfigId`.
+Similarly, only one instance of Adobe Experience Platform [!DNL Web SDK] can have a particular `orgId`.